aytugonan/aytugonan.github.io/_pages/awards.md

 ---

 ## Publishing and Editorial Achievements

+- **Springer**
+  - Listed in **“Springer Nature Editorial Contribution Awards – 2025”** Recognized by Discover Computing for excellence in editorial work, highlighting the editor’s role in managing peer review with scientific rigor and safeguarding the integrity of the published record.
+  - Listed in **“Springer Nature Author Service Awards – 2025”** Recognized for providing an outstanding author experience and ensuring a peer review process that is efficient, constructive, and fair.
+This award highlights the vital role of editors in advancing discovery through integrity and service excellence.

 - **Wiley**
   - Top Cited Article 2020–2021, *Computer Applications in Engineering Education* – January 2022.
   - Top Cited Article 2020–2021, *Concurrency and Computation: Practice and Experience* – January 2022.